moratilla/moratilla/books.md

 layout: page
 title: Books
 description:
-  Books where I have collaborated.
+  I've had the pleasure of lending my expertise as a technical reviewer for these fantastic Packt Publishing titles.
 ---

-The following books have been reviewed by me for [Packt Publishing](https://packtpub.com/).
-If you need a technical reviewer for your project, I will be glad to participate if I am available.
+I've had the pleasure of contributing my technical expertise as a reviewer for the following Packt Publishing titles.
+If you're seeking a meticulous and knowledgeable technical reviewer for your upcoming project, I'd be delighted to discuss potential collaborations, subject to my availability.

 {% for item in site.books %}